migueldcdev/idea-board-ts/COMMENTS.md

 - Bundlephobia to check libraries size
 - When writing tests try to break the code
-- When writting a component ask, "What this component do?"
+- When writting a component ask, "What this component does?"